Shinoyx/rk9guide/README.md

 # Commands
 <details>

 Only usable in the RK9 Map.
-Using of commands outside map will return undefine command.
+Using of commands outside map will return undefined command.

     - !rk9 to toggle module (DEFAULT: ON)
     - !party to toggle party notice (DEFAULT: SELF ONLY)